tamht432/F5-TTS-Vietnamese/README.md

 Steps:

-- Prepare audio_name data and corresponding text
+- Prepare `audio_name` and corresponding transcriptions
-- Add vocabulary from your dataset that is not present in the pretrained model's vocabulary
+- Add missing vocabulary from your dataset to the pretrained model
-- Expand the pretrained model's embedding to support the new vocabulary set
+- Expand the model's embedding to support the updated vocabulary
-- Feature extraction
+- Perform feature extraction
-- Perform fine-tuning
+- Fine-tune the model

 ```bash
 bash fine_tuning.sh